OKAPIOrbits/OkapiPythonConnector/README.md

-OkapiPythonConnector
+# OkapiPythonConnector
-====

 Some routines to connect OKAPI:Orbits software with python.

-Dependencies:

-* python3
-* Python modules "requests"

-Example: See okapi_pkg/tryout.py
+See okapi_pkg/tryout.py

-For more information, go to www.okapiorbits.space/documentation
+For more information, go to https://www.okapiorbits.space/documentation

+Checkout the API at https://okapiorbits.space/api-redoc/

+## Dependencies:
+* python 3.8+
+* requests